What is Ryan's Rule?

 An autopsy Revealed Ryan was suffering from a serious bacterial infection

-An autopsy indicated that Ryan was suffering from a serious bacterial infection that the doctors had been treating with Panadol.
+An autopsy indicated that Ryan died from an undiagnosed Streptococcal infection, which led to Toxic Shock Syndrome.
+This was a serious bacterial infection that the doctors had been treating with Panadol.

 As a consequence of these findings, the Health Quality and Complaints Commission put forward recommendations, which resulted in the implementation of “Ryan’s Rule”, which commenced in November 2013.

-Ryan’s Rule was first initiated by Children’s Health Queensland and can now be instigated in any Queensland Health Hospital.
+Ryan’s Rule was first initiated by Children’s Health Queensland and can now be instigated in all Queensland Health Public Hospitals, including the emergency department.

 Ryan’s Rule does not just apply to children